NataliaChocoholic/NataliaChocoholic/README.md

 - 👋 Hi, I’m @NataliaMerzlikina
-- 👀 I’m interested in many things but I like learning, challenging myself and I love good times, dancing and wearing high quality jewels haha
+- 👀 I’m interested in many things but I like learning, and challenging myself and I love good times
-- 🌱 I’m currently learning how to code for data specific projects
+- 🌱 I’m currently learning how to code for data-specific projects
-- 💞️ I’m looking to collaborate on data analysis, sql, java and C# - the idea is to know it all and to be able to do anything
+- 💞️ I’m looking to collaborate on data analysis, SQL, java and C# - the idea is to know it all and to be able to do anything
 - 📫 How to reach me admin@digi-quokka.com.au

 <!---